studieren-ohne-grenzen/dashboard/README.md

 | views/                              Twig templates
 | bower.json                          Frontend dependencies, such as List.js and PureCSS
 | composer.json                       PHP dependencies, such as Silex
+| composer.lock                       A snapshot of the currently used version numbers of the composesr dependencies
+| deploy.sh                           Script for easy deployment
 | package.json                        Development dependencies, such as plugins for Brunch
 | brunch-config.coffee                Brunch config file
 ```